 Food pun that best describes you?
 I know it sounds cheesy but I feel grate!

-Caitlin is thrilled to join the Wholesome Wave Georgia team as the Development and Events Coordinator.
+Caitlin is thrilled to join the Wholesome Wave Georgia team as the Development and Communications Coordinator.
 After graduating from Emory University in 2011 with a Bachelor of Business Administration, Caitlin went to work for Camp Twin Lakes as a Special Events Coordinator.
 At CTL, she managed their major fundraising events and developed a passion for Georgia's non-profit community.
 Caitlin is excited to combine her non-profit experience with her passion for Georgia's food community to help grow and strengthen communities throughout the state.

-Ashley is Wholesome Wave Georgia’s Finance and Operations Manager.
+Ashley is Wholesome Wave Georgia’s Director of Finance and Operations.
 Ashley joins us after 5 years with Atlanta Ballet as its Accounting Manager.
 During her time at the ballet, Ashley developed a desire to help lead the change for Atlanta not-for-profit organizations to become sustainable and to positively impact the communities that support them.
 She is thrilled to have the opportunity to help strengthen Wholesome Wave Georgia’s organizational capacity and increase overall program efficiency while developing relationships with its network of farmers and all of the individuals they serve.
 A native of Rochester, NY, Ashley earned her bachelor’s degree in dance and accounting from The College at Brockport, a State University of New York, in 2008.
 She and her husband, Mark Smith, live in East Atlanta with son Brady.
 In her free time, Ashley loves to cook, dance, practice yoga and spend quality time with her family.

 Food pun that best describes you?
 Keep calm and curry on